European countries and taxes

 Gambling tax: 18% for operators

-Notes: Lottery winnings are tax-free for winners.
+Notes: Lottery winnings are tax-free for winners in Sweden.

 Austria no lotto tax